sgny/reason-react-native-maps/README.md

 npm install reason-react-native-maps
 ```

-`react-native-maps` should be properly installed if you are using React Native
+`react-native-maps` should be properly installed, and linked if you are using
-versions below 0.60 linked.
+React Native versions below 0.60.
 Please refer to the relevant
 [instructions](https://github.com/react-native-community/react-native-maps/blob/master/docs/installation.md).

 Finally, `reason-react-native-maps` should be added to `bs-dependencies` in